EchoVideo: Presentation Slides and Interactivity During Class

 EchoVideo - Classes List Page - Add a Presentation

 Adding polling and media slides to a presentation adds interactivity providing a cohesive learning experience.
-Polls (e.g., multiple choice, short answer, image, ordered list and numerical) can be used in any teaching environment, polls are especially useful for checking for student understanding or gathering feedback.
+Polls can be used in any teaching environment, choose from 5 different poll types (e.g., multiple choice, short answer, image, ordered list and numerical).
+Polls are beneficial for checking student understanding or gathering feedback.
 You can hide polls until you are ready for students to see them.
 Polls are reusable and store in your Library.

 All student participation (video views and poll responses) is gathered by the system, click the "EchoVideo Course Analytics" tab within the Canvas course view and identify student performance.